axcruz/FlashyCards/README.md

 ## Contact

-If you have any questions or suggestions, please feel free to contact us at [axedcruz@gmail.com](mailto:axedcruz@gmail.com).
+If you have any questions or suggestions, please feel free to contact me at [axedcruz@gmail.com](mailto:axedcruz@gmail.com).

 Happy learning with FlashyCards!